mtov/engsoftmoderna/en/chapter1.md

 \index{Professional Practice}
-As stated in Bjarne Stroustrup's opening quote of this chapter, *our civilizagion runs software*.
-This generates many opportunities for professionals in the field, but also generates responsibilities and concerns.
+As stated in Bjarne Stroustrup's opening quote of this chapter, *our civilization runs software*.
+This results in many opportunities for professionals in this area, but also generates responsibilities and concerns.
 Issues about the professional practice of software engineering start to arise when defining the curricula of undergraduate courses, which should foster a solid background in the fundamental aspects of Computer Science, such as algorithms and data structures.
-However, it is also important to have courses covering the key aspects of software engineering, including the most important concepts, methods, and techniques.
+However, it is also important to have courses covering the key aspects of the profession, including the most important concepts, methods, and techniques.
-However, this study should be accompanied by practical examples and case studies, implemented using widely used technologies.

 \index{Professional Ethics}
-Lastly, but very relevant and timely, there are questions about the role and **ethical responsibility** of software engineers, particularly in a society where human relationships are increasingly mediated by algorithms and software systems.
-In this sense, the main scientific societies in the area have codes that try to help Computing professionals — not necessarily just Software Engineers — to practice their profession ethically.
+Lastly, but very relevant, there are questions about the role and **ethical responsibility** of software engineers, particularly in a society where human relationships are increasingly mediated by algorithms and software.
+In this sense, the scientific societies in the area have codes to help Computing professionals — not necessarily just Software Engineers — to practice their profession ethically.
 As examples, we have the Code of Ethics of the ACM ([link](https://www.acm.org/code-of-ethics)) and the IEEE Computer Society ([link](https://www.computer.org/education/code-of-ethics)).
-The latter is interesting because it is specific to the practice of Software Engineering.
+The latter has its focus on the practice of Software Engineering.
 For example, it recommends that:

 > Software engineers shall commit themselves to making the analysis, specification, design, development, testing